phyphyhhh/big-data/README.md

-# Big Data and Its Tools ¨C Course Repository
+# Big Data and Its Tools Course Repository

 This repository contains coursework and assignments for the class **Big Data and Its Tools**.